leidegre/game/src/README.md

 We mostly use blittable, trivially copyable, structs.
 The memory for these data types can be allocated from anywhere.
 We use `Create(...)` to initialize and `Destroy()` to cleanup.

 We don't use access specifiers.
-All data members should be public but it's a bad idea to access data member directly outside a particular package without going tough a public API.
+All data members should be public but don't go access data members directly from outside a package without going tough a public API.